szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 ---
 layout: post
-title: "Tool-friendly pattern match?"
+title: "Tool-friendly pattern matching?"
 date: 2015-03-20 22:00:00
 category: toolfriendly
 tags: [toolfreidnly, scala, pattern-match]
 featured_image: /images/cover.jpg
 ---
-## Toolfriendly pattermaching
+## Toolfriendly pattern matching
 Pattern matching is one of the feature that we love in Scala.
-Is it toolfridndly?
+Is it toolfriendly?

-Let's look at standard patternmatch:
+Let's look at standard pattern match:

 ```scala
 foo match {